When we go to the hospital and get medications, we are often advised to take some medicines with food, while we take others before eating.

 These bioactive substances stimulate the production of Nerve growth factor (NGF), a protein that supports the growth and survival of developing and mature neurons.
 This also involves a boost in the production of myelin, a fatty sheath that surrounds our neurons and allows electrical impulses within our brains to transmit quickly and efficiently.

-Therefore, taking Lion's mane supplement in the morning may help stimulate brain function for the day.
-People often pair the extract with their coffee.
-This suggests that if you are taking Lion's mane for its brain fog (and overall brain health) benefits, taking it without food (in the morning) may offer you maximum benefits throughout the day.
+If you are taking Lion's mane for its brain fog benefits, taking it without food (in the morning) may offer you maximum benefits throughout the day.

 2. Lion's Mane Improves Sleep Quality

-Hericium erinaceus mushroom is an adaptogen that aids the body's stress adjustment response.
+Lion's mane mushroom improves sleep and dreaming.
+Hericium Erinaceus mushroom is an adaptogen that aids the body's stress adjustment response.
 It can stimulate our adrenals to reduce stress, which helps us wind down and prepare for restful sleep.

 In addition to reducing stress before bed, Lion's mane can also help you shake off any anxiety or worries you might be carrying into bed.
-The mushroom is known to calm frazzled nerves due to its anxiolytic properties(2).
+The mushroom calms frazzled nerves due to its anxiolytic properties(2).

-Taking a dose of Lion's mane before bed should help you wind down, prepare for sleep the right way, and wake up all the more refreshed.
+A dose of Lion's mane before bed should help you wind down, prepare for sleep the right way, and wake up refreshed.
 This can be taken with your dinner or pop a pill after.
-Lion's mane before bed makes it an excellent adjunct to your lifestyle that will tend to the body, case by case.

 3. Lion's Mane Mushroom Improves Workout Results